FAQ

 Product-level carbon intensity standards level the playing field, reward innovation, and ensure progress is real and measurable.

-How does this differ from reporting frameworks, such as the GHG Protocol?
+How does this differ from reporting frameworks?

-The work of Carbon Measures will result in a carbon emissions accounting framework rooted in financial-accounting principles to provide accurate, verifiable, product-level data.
+The work of Carbon Measures will result in a carbon emissions accounting framework rooted in financial accounting principles to provide accurate, verifiable, product-level data.
 This level of specificity and comparability is required for product-level differentiation.

-Reporting frameworks like the GHG Protocol and others are widely used for voluntary corporate inventory disclosure, but they weren’t designed to track product-level emissions through the supply chain or distinguish products with different carbon intensities.
+Reporting frameworks, like the GHG Protocol and others, are widely used for voluntary corporate inventory disclosure, but they weren’t designed to track product-level emissions through the supply chain or distinguish products with different carbon intensities.
 To support innovation and competition across supply chains, markets need accurate, product-level data that can be delivered through a ledger-based carbon accounting framework.

 Will this replace Scope 3 reporting?